 Find a great teacher

 Once you have decided on the type of class you want to take, the next step is to find the perfect teacher.
-You will find yoga much more fun and enjoyable if you have a teacher who you get on well with so, so choose your teacher carefully.
+You will find yoga much more fun and enjoyable if you have a teacher who you get on well with, so choose your teacher carefully.

 Wear comfortable clothing